OhioIoT-ESP32-WiFi-Examples/Final-Checklist/README.md

 <br>
 *OhioIoT is an IoT platform designed for small-scale IoT projects.
-For more, check out our webiste at [www.OhioIoT.com](https://www.ohioiot.com).*
+For more, check out our website at [www.OhioIoT.com](https://www.ohioiot.com).*